itsmejgrant/itsmejgrant/README.md

 - 📫 How to reach me **jmgrant1995@gmail.com**

-- ⚡ What's the secret to a good toastie **Butter on the outside, good bread and a nice chilli jam**
+- ⚡ The secret to a good toastie, you ask? **Butter on the inside, butter on the outside**

 <h3 align="left">Connect with me:</h3>
 <p align="left">